ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ---
 title: "My Journey Building Fabrio: From First Engineering Hire to Serving World-Class Universities"
-excerpt: "My personal journey as the first engineering hire at Fabrio, rebuilding the platform from scratch and scaling it to serve prestigious institutions like UCL and Imperial College London."
+excerpt: "My personal journey as the first engineering hire at Fabrio, rebuilding the platform from scratch and scaling it to serve prestigious institutions like UCL and Imperial College London.
+Featured in Tribune, one of Nigeria's leading newspapers."
-date: "2025-4-20"
+date: "2025-4-1"
 readTime: "10 min read"
 image: "https://res.cloudinary.com/ibrahimshittu/image/upload/v1754483726/ibrahim-shittu-portfolio/scaling-cad-education-at-fabrio.png"
 tags: